 Odd Wisconsin Archive

-Tornado season has begun.
+Tornado season has arrived in full force with this week's hot, humid and volatile weather.
 Click over to Ready Wisconsin to learn how to protect yourself (and see some amazing pictures and video).
 You can also follow Ready Wisconsin on Twitter for local severe weather alerts as they happen.
 Many local media outlets will send a text message to your phone when severe weather approaches.
 To sign up, look on their Web site for a mobile apps page.
 If you have an iPhone, iPad or iPod touch, you can receive live emergency alerts with the NOAA Radio Free app.

 Wisconsin's Tornado History